aave/aip/content/aips/Add-stETH.md

 #### Security Considerations
 Standard technical risks of smart contracts apply to the AToken implementation.
-The implementation has been audited by Quantstamp and MixBytes() and considered safe.
-Read the full report from Quantstamp [here](https://github.com/lidofinance/audits/blob/main/Quantstamp%20stETH%20Aave%20Integration%20Security%20Assessment%20Report%2012-2021.pdf).
+The implementation has been audited by MixBytes() and considered safe.
+Read the full report from [here](https://github.com/lidofinance/audits/blob/main/MixBytes%20AAVE%20stETH%20integration%20Security%20Audit%20Report%2002-22.pdf).

 ### Proposed Risk Parameters